 Two products did not pass the threshold test.
 These were hot water recirculators and heat pump hot water systems.

-The other four products have been prioritised for further assessment.
+The other four products were prioritised for further assessment.
 These are, in order of priority:

-More information about the nomination process, the assessments and the 2024-25 workplan is provided in the WELS Product Expansion Program 2024-25 Work Plan.
+More information about the nomination process and assessments is provided in the WELS Product Expansion Program 2024–25 work plan.

 Download